World Storytelling Day

 The group of storytellers met regularly, and it was a no-brainer that they needed to make a plan for March 20.

-They found it difficult to find a space inside to do their storytelling event.
-Suddenly one of them said: “Why don’t we organize a walk outside?”
+They found it difficult to find a space inside to hold their storytelling event.
+Suddenly, one of them said, “Why don’t we organize a walk outside?”

 They got to work, decided on the length of the walk, and found spots where it was pleasant to tell and pleasant to listen.
-Stories were practiced, and an order was decided.
-Now only what was left was letting the people know!
+They practiced stories, and an order was decided.
+Now, only what was left was letting the people know!

 5. Combine Storytelling with Other Arts